|Product||VLinn LM1 Drums|

 - Velocity control: You can limit yourself to only two velocity levels or use the full range of MIDI velocity for convenience.

-- Loading external EPROM DATA: The VLINN provides the ability to replace some voices with external compatible 8-bit companded EPROM data.
+- Loading external EPROM DATA: The VLINN provides the ability to replace all voices with external compatible 8-bit companded EPROM data.
 Which opens up the machine to LINNDRUM (LM-2), LINN 9000, DMX, DX, DRUMTRACKS etc. samples or even load your own custom made.
 You can switch between custom loaded and stock EPROMs on the fly.
 VLINN Supports the following type and size EPROMs binaries (.bin):

 - 2716 (2048_Bytes) 2K.